-- Detailed sexual knowledge inappropriate to the age of the student. - Behaviour that is excessively affectionate or sexual towards other students or adults. - Attempts to inform, by disclosing the sexual abuse, often begin with the initial sharing of limited information with an adult.
-It is also very characteristic of such students that they have an excessive preoccupation with secrecy and try to bind the adults to secrecy or confidentiality for fear of medical examinations. - Fear of being alone this applies to friends/family/neighbours/babysitters etc

-- Sudden loss of appetite, compulsive eating, anorexia nervosa or bulimia nervosa. - Excessive masturbation is especially worrying when it takes place in public. - Promiscuity. - Sexual approaches or assaults on other students or adults.

-Urinary Tract Infections (UTIs), and Sexually Transmitted Diseases (STDs) are cause for immediate conce rn in students if their partne rs ca nnot be identifie d.
-Bruising to the buttocks, lower abdomen, thighs and genital/rectal areas.
-Bruises may be confined to grip m narks where a stude nt has been held so that sexual abuse can take place.
-Discomfort or pain particularly in the genital or anal areas.
-Drawing of pornographic or sexually explicit images.
+- > Detailed sexual knowledge inappropriate to the age of the student. - > Behaviour that is excessively affectionate or sexual towards other students or adults. - Attempts to inform, by making a disclosure about the sexual abuse, often begin with the initial sharing of limited information with an adult.
+It is also very characteristic of such students that they have an excessive preoccupation with secrecy and try to bind the adults to secrecy or confidentiality for fear of medical examinations. - > Fear of being alone this applies to friends/family/neighbours/babysitters etc. - > Sudden loss of appetite, compulsive eating, anorexia nervosa or bulimia nervosa. - > Excessive masturbation is especially worrying when it takes place in public. - > Promiscuity. - > Sexual approaches or assaults on other students or adults. - Urinary Tract Infections (UTIs), and Sexually Transmitted Diseases (STDs) are cause for immediate concern in students if their partners cannot be identified. - Bruising to the buttocks, lower abdomen, thighs and genital/rectal areas.
+Bruises may be confined to grip marks where a student has been held so that sexual abuse can take place. - > Discomfort or pain particularly in the genital or anal areas. - > Drawing of pornographic or sexually explicit images.